 - You desire or need the easy and convenient access provided by the adjacent door.

 - Your homeowner’s association allows for only this type of garage.

 What is a semi-detached, or breezeway garage?

 A semi-detached or breezeway garage in many ways has all the benefits of an attached or integral garage without the downside.
 With a breezeway connecting the garage to the house proper inclement weather is literally an outside problem.
 A breezeway garage can easily be added to an existing house and allows you to be creative especially if you get a prefab garage builder to design your garage to your taste.
-It could be a Cape Cod style, have a story on top of the garage itself, have a man cave built into it.
-Best of all the nasty smells and fumes are far enough from the house itself so that they cause no problem.
+Imagine, a Cape Cod style, with a story on top of the garage itself, where you can build your dream man cave.
+Best of all the nasty smells and fumes are far enough from the house itself that they pose no problem.

 What is a detached garage?